Skip to content

 How much does an AI employee cost?
 Pricing models explained

-Most AI employees cost between $0 and a few hundred dollars per month per seat, billed as a subscription plus usage.
-Pricing usually follows one of three models: per-seat (a flat monthly fee per worker or user), per-task or credit-based (you pay for the work done), or per-outcome (you pay per result). taskden, for example, runs on per-seat plans — Free $0, Starter $25, Pro $100, and Business $250 per month — with credit-based usage on top.
+Most AI employees cost between $0 and a few hundred dollars per month, billed as a subscription plus usage.
+Pricing usually follows one of three models: per-seat (a flat monthly fee per worker or user), per-task or credit-based (you pay for the work done), or per-outcome (you pay per result). taskden uses flat workspace plans — Free $0, Starter $25, Pro $100, and Business $250 per month — with included team seats and work credits.

 The three pricing models